PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/phylogeny.md

-# Phylogeny and Phylogenetic Tree Viewer
+# Phylogeny Tab

 ## Overview
-The Phylogeny page and Phylogenetic Tree Viewer in PATRIC allows you to visualize and interact with genome trees in PATRIC.
+The Phylogeny Tab and Phylogenetic Tree Viewer in PATRIC allow you to visualize and interact with genome trees in PATRIC.

 ### See also
   * [Building Phylogenetic Trees in PATRIC Tutorial](https://docs.patricbrc.org//tutorial/phylogenetic_tree_building/tree_building.html)